-In 1993 the Board of Trustees of State Institutions of Higher Learning established the Graduate Teacher and the Counseling and School Administration Loan/Scholarship Program.
+In 1993 the Board of Trustees of State Institutions of Higher Learning established the Graduate Teacher and the Counseling and School Administration Forgivable Loan Program (GTS/CSA).
 The program was designed as an incentive to encourage current licensed classroom teachers in our state’s public schools to pursue an advanced degree in education.
 The primary objective is to place master’s level teachers in our public school classroom and counseling and administration positions.

 Application Period: October 1 – March 31 each year

 Document deadline: April 30; Letter of Acceptance: June 30

-Dates are important as the number of awards and recipients are dependent upon available funds and awards are made on a first-come, first-serve basis.
+Dates are important as the number of awards and recipients are dependent upon available funds and awards are made on a first-come, first-served basis.

 - Is a legal resident of the State of Mississippi

 - Seeking a first Master’s Degree and a Class ‘AA’ educator’s license

 - Is fully admitted as a regular student in a graduate school of education at one eligible Mississippi university or college

 - Hold a valid Class “A” Mississippi Educator’s License